bullet-db/bullet-db.github.io/docs/ui/usage.md

 ## Charting

-[Bullet UI v0.3.0 and above](https://github.com/yahoo/bullet-ui/releases/tag/v0.3.0) added support for charting and pivoting.
-This example shows how to get a basic chart on [Bullet UI v0.3.1](https://github.com/yahoo/bullet-ui/releases/tag/v0.3.1).
-If you are following the [Quick Start](../quick-start.md), then this should be in your UI.
+[Bullet UI v0.3.0 and above](https://github.com/bullet-db/bullet-ui/releases/tag/v0.3.0) added support for charting and pivoting.
+This example shows how to get a basic chart on [Bullet UI v0.3.1](https://github.com/bullet-db/bullet-ui/releases/tag/v0.3.1).
+If you are following the [Quick Start on Storm](../quick-start/storm.md), then this should be in your UI.
 The charting and pivoting modes are only enabled for queries that are *not* Count Distinct or Group without Group Fields.
 This is because these results only have a single row and it does not make sense to graph them.
 They are enabled for all other queries.

 The charting example below shows how to get a quick chart of a ```Group``` query with 3 metrics.